The Rhythm of Attachment: How we come to be with Self, Other, and World.

 How Attachment Tendencies Form

-From our first breath, we are wired to seek safety through connection.
-When caregiving is consistent, responsive, and attuned, it lays the foundation for secure attachment tendencies.
-In these conditions, the developing embodied and relational mind learns that closeness can coexist with safety, and that the experience of distress can be met with comfort and care.
+From our first breath, we are organised to seek safety through connection.
+When caregiving is sufficiently consistent, responsive, and attuned, our developing system learns that closeness can coexist with safety, and that distress can be met, shared, and eased in relationship.

 Attachment as Contextual and Evolving